Dodge WC54: Design and production

 The closed sheet-metal body was made by Wayne Body works.
 It had room for a driver and four to seven patients plus a medic.
 If the fold-away bunk stretchers were used, four patients could be transported lying down.

 Because of its intended role, the WC-54 featured a large matrix cab heater fitted on the inner firewall, providing comfort for patients and crew.
 It was fitted with a foldaway step to its rear to allow easier access for stretcher bearers and injured personnel.
 Early models featured a stuck out fuel filler cap which was changed to a recessed one in the later model, a modification that was retrofitted to some early model trucks.

+Drivers preferred WC54 to the Ford ambulance, Austin K2/Y, and other vehicles, because of its unusual 4x4 drive.
+An American Field Service volunteer reported that WC54 was "not very much more difficult to drive than a pleasure car", and another recalled "the nimble four-wheel drive Dodge ambulances which would become an extension of ourselves in the years ahead".
+They praised its versatility and reliability.
 From 1942 to 1945, total production of the 3/4-ton Dodge WC-series was some 255,000.
 Of these, 29,502 were ambulances — 26,002 WC-54 and 3,500 WC-64 KD models.
 The vehicles were supplied under US government contracts W398-QM-11420 (850 units), W398-QM-11422 (9,945 units), DAW398-QM-448 (16 units), W398-QM-13596 (410 units) and W374-ORD-2864 (11,636 units).